 My craft is connecting with people, and luckily people find it easy to open up in front of me.
 I listen to people with curiosity and without judgement, creating the conditions that let them speak honestly.

 Like - what made Love Island into a national phenomenon last summer?
 How do young Koreans feel about their future?
 How are memes changing humour for British teenagers?

 Tell a story

-Like a journalist, I work by choosing what's relevant from a sea of sources to create a narrative that can have impact within an organisation, leading to great creative work and successful strategy.
+Like a journalist, I work by choosing what's relevant from a sea of sources to create a narrative that can have impact within an organisation, sparking creative ideas and guiding successful strategy.

 What I do

 My bread and butter is facilitating conversations in the form of focus groups, in-depth interviews, ethnography, online communities, and creative workshops.
 I'm inspired by having conversations with different people from all walks of life, from Sao Paulo to Sutton Coldfield.

 I support teams across the lifecycle of a project, from designing proposals to shaping discussion guides and recruitment specs, through to writing topline reports and delivering engaging debriefs.
 I lead teams and act as the client contact, as well as delivering stand-alone support.